China “surrounds” Taiwan island daily according to coast guard

 Chinese ships also in Philippine waters

 It is not only in Taiwanese waters that China sends ships, but also in those of the Philippines.
 Like the recent passage of warships near Scarborough Atoll.
-Maneuvers that the Philippine Minister of Foreign Affairs, Enrique Manalo, publicly denounces, and in particular again this Monday on the sidelines of the summit of the 50th anniversary of relations between the Association of Southeast Asian Nations (Asean) and Australia .
+Maneuvers that the Philippine Minister of Foreign Affairs, Enrique Manalo, publicly denounces, and in particular once more this Monday on the sidelines of the summit of the 50th anniversary of relations between the Association of Southeast Asian Nations (Asean) and Australia .

 The two countries have a long history of maritime disputes in the South China Sea, through which billions of dollars of goods pass each year.
 Beijing claims almost the entire expanse of sea, including waters and islands near the coasts of several neighboring countries, and has ignored an international court’s ruling in 2016 rejecting the claim without legal basis.
-The Philippines, Brunei, Malaysia, Taiwan and Vietnam also claim several reefs and islets in this sea, some areas of which could contain rich oil reserves.
+The Philippines, Brunei, Malaysia, Taiwan and Vietnam also claim several reefs and islets in this sea, some areas of which might contain rich oil reserves.